Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When you want something in life, you just gotta reach out and grab it."
+> "Each of us is a unique strand in the intricate web of life and here to make a contribution."
-> — **Christopher McCandless**
+> — **Deepak Chopra**

 ---